Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Experimental Evaluations and Discussion

 \subsection{Baselines}

-In our experiments, we compare the proposed method CLAD against two baselines: DeepJSCC \cite{bourtsoulatze2019deep} and Variational Information Bottleneck (VIB) \cite{alemi2017deep, shao2021learning}.
-These methods provide a benchmark for task-oriented communication systems, helping to evaluate the effectiveness of our approach in disentangling task-relevant and task-irrelevant features, and improving predictive accuracy through contrastive learning.
+In our experiments, we compare the proposed method CLAD against three baselines: DeepJSCC \cite{bourtsoulatze2019deep}, VIB and\cite{alemi2017deep, shao2021learning} and information bottleneck and adversarial learning (IBAL) \cite{wang2024privacy}.
+These methods provide a benchmark for task-oriented communication systems, helping to evaluate the effectiveness of our approach in terms of privacy and downstream task performance.